medfordengineering/mrchristysengineering/_posts/PentaxMES-LightSensor/2026-5-6-pentaxmes-light.md

 ## Photodiodes vs Ambient Light Sensors

-With regard to replacing these snesor, I have gone back and forth MANY times on whether to use an integrated logic level ambient light sensor or a photodiode.
+With regard to replacing these sensors, I have gone back and forth MANY times on whether to use an integrated logic level ambient light sensor or a photodiode.
 The integrated sensors come in a single package.
 They generally talk I2C.
 They cover a wide range of the visible spectrum and they do not require a separate analog to digital converter.
 On the downside, there is a limited selection of these devicee.
 They require a software library.
 They are really, really, really small, with no-lead packages.
 Many, surprisingly, have fixed addresses meaning that you can't easily have two or more more on the same bus.
 Below you can see the first board I made using a pair of OPT3001 which includes a clever way to select one of four addresses.
 ![grid3](./zintsensors.JPG)

 Note that the PCB is the same dimensions as the one it is replacing including a .8mm thickness which is available from JLCPCB.
 Soldering these tiny sensors proved to be as difficult as I imagined.
 This board was soldered using our Cuisinart reflow oven.
 One of the two sensors worked.
 The other failed for a reason that was impossible to diagnose.
 I made a second board and both failed with short between power and ground.
 Both of these were soldered without a stencil.
 I will be ordering the stencil and trying again as soon as it arrives.
 I am a little more hopeful.
 In the worse case, I could have JLCPCB complete the soldering.